Ivo-Balbaert/The_Way_to_Mojo/book/3_Basic_building_blocks.md

 **The `Int` type**:
 This is defined in module Int, together with a lot of useful methods, which we'll use in future examples.
 Int is the same size as your architecture, so on a 64 bit machine it's 64 bits wide.
+Internally it is defined as a struct.

+>Note: it is different from the Python int type (see: https://docs.modular.com/mojo/programming-manual.html#int-vs-int)

 See `numerical_types.mojo`:
 ```py